 Day 3 — Second trekking day

-Day 4 — Final trek & departure
+Day 5 — Final morning & departure

 Few mountain regions in Europe or Asia combine alpine scenery, ancient history, and living mountain culture the way Kazbegi does.
 You can spend a morning walking ridgelines beneath a 5,054-metre peak, an afternoon eating khinkali at a family table, and an evening watching the light change on the Chaukhi Massif — all within the same valley.